phuoctrung96/Sardine-Dashboard/frontend/README.md

 ```

 - Don't overuse `as`.
 You should use [type guards and type predicates](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates).
 It is fine to use `as` in type guard functions.
+- Don't hard code svg in codebase, hard to maintain.
+Create as standalone file and import it.

+### CSS and styling

+#### DON'T

+- Don't use IDs in CSS.
+Please use class instead.
+Using IDs is similar to using `!important`. https://dev.to/clairecodes/reasons-not-to-use-ids-in-css-4ni4

+### Global state management

+#### DO

+- Use [Zustand](https://github.com/pmndrs/zustand) for global state management.

+#### DON'Ts

+- Don't directly use React context if you can implement it with Zustand.

 ### react-router